 About Wine Producing Areas in Mallorca

-This black variety native of Mallorca has a vigorous vine with long branches and thick leaves.
+This black variety, native of Mallorca, has a vigorous vine with long branches and thick leaves.
 It has low tannins and tends to be low in alcohol.
-Traditionally, the grapes were used to created young red and rose wine, but recently, grapes from older vines have been used to blend with Cabernet or Manto Negro as it adds both complexity and spice.
+Traditionally, the grapes were used to create young red and rosé wine but, recently, grapes from older vines have been used to blend with Cabernet or Manto Negro as it adds both complexity and spice.
 The addition of Callet allows the wine to be aged.

 Moll (Prensal Blanc)